Davtheprog6790/Exercise-01b-Prompt-and-Response/README.md

 In the far right (black) panel of the window, you should see five icons.
 The top one is File Explorer.
 If that is selected, you should see four files listed: .gitignore, LICENSE, main.py, and README.md.

 Open main.py.
-If you are prompted to install the Python plugin, do so now.
+If you are prompted to install the Phyton plugin, do so now.

 The first three lines in the file (the only lines so far) are probably confusing, but I will explain them as part of my demonstration.
 You can ignore them for now.